 Federal Aviation Administration Jobs

 Jobs with the FAA run the range from safety inspectors to air traffic controllers to program managers, computer programmers and administrative assistants.
-With nearly 50,000 employees, there are many possibilities in dozens of different locations across the country.
+With more than 40,000 employees, there are many possibilities in dozens of different locations across the country.
 For current FAA jobs, see our listing in the Job Center.

 Visit the Air Traffic Controller jobs page for detailed information about these career opportunities.